 One of the most common causes of the crash is a corrupted or outdated graphics driver.
 So you should definitely try updating your drivers before trying anything more complicated.

-Updating drivers manually takes time and computer skills.
-If you’re not comfortable playing with device drivers, we recommend using Driver Easy.
+You can update your graphics driver manually, by visiting the manufacturer’s website (NVIDIA/AMD), finding the latest correct installer and installing step by step.
+But if you’re not comfortable playing with device drivers, we recommend using Driver Easy.
 It’s a tool that detects, downloads and installs any driver updates your computer needs.

 - Download and install Driver Easy.